wiz0u/WTelegramClient/README.md

 - `Chat` : A private [basic chat group](https://corefork.telegram.org/api/channel#basic-groups) with less than 200 members (it may be migrated to a supergroup `Channel` with a new ID when it gets bigger or public, in which case the old `Chat` will still exist but be `deactivated`)
 **⚠️ Most chat groups you see are really of type `Channel`, not `Chat`!**
 - chats : In plural or general meaning, it means either `Chat` or `Channel`
-- `Peer` : Either a `Chat`, `Channel` or a private chat with a `User`
+- `Peer` : Either a `Chat`, a `Channel` or a `User`
-- Dialog : The current status of a chat with a `Peer` *(draft, last message, unread count, pinned...)*.
+- Dialog : Status of chat with a `Peer` *(draft, last message, unread count, pinned...)*.
 It represents each line from your Telegram chat list.
 - DC (DataCenter) : There are a few datacenters depending on where in the world the user (or an uploaded media file) is from.
 - Access Hash : Telegram requires you to provide a specific `access_hash` for users, channels, and other resources before interacting with them.
 See [FAQ #4](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md#access-hash) to learn more about it.

 # Other things to know